CompuTec/pdc-docs/user-guide/task-activities/task-activities.md

 Set-up time ends automatically after starting a run time.

-If the Confirmation button will be clicked before setting the end of run time, a communication will be displayed:
+If the Confirmation button is clicked before setting the end of run time, a communication will be displayed:

 ![Example Message](./media/example-message.png)